Lovetorn By Kavita Daswani Pdf Download

 Thank you Kavita Daswani for such an awesome and heart felt book.
 You are amazing.
 This book had everything it needed, love, sadness, and adventure all in one!

-I liked the story overall.
+...moreI liked the story overall.
 It's a quick light read with a lot of great ideas.
 However, I just wished that some of them were explored a little more fully.
 The length of the book is short, to the expense of some of the character

-I liked the story overall.
+I was inspired to pick up Lovetorn to read more about the Indian culture, and to read about how the family transitions from Bangalore to LA.
+Seems like quite the culture shock.
+The forbidden love aspect and how that relates to the arranged marriage also caught my interest.I liked the story overall.
 It's a quick light read with a lot of great ideas.
 However, I just wished that some of them were explored a little more fully.
 The length of the book is short, to the expense of some of the character and story development.
 It didn't have the depth I was looking for, though the story itself is refreshing.

 The protagonist Shalini is really bullied in school for her appearance and manner of dress.
 Some of the behavior is appallingly mean, so much so that I was impressed that she even made it to school everyday.
 She has a lot on her plate considering school and picking up the slack at home now that her mother is suffering depression from the move.
 Only her father and little sister Sangita seem to be thriving in their new life.
 She does find her place eventually, as her friendships and experiences evolve over the course of the book.